companieshouse/officer-filing-api/README.md

 The API is deployed via Concourse or by the release team.

 #### Using the REST API directly
-The API specification can be found - TBA
+The Draft API specification, documenting what has been implemented so far, can be found in `spec/swagger.json`.

 ##### Officer Filing API
 Add link to the public API documentation when available